-9 An entity shall apply this Interpretation for annual periods beginning on or after 1 January 2006.
+9 An entity shall apply this Interpretation for annual periods beginning on or after 1 September 2006.
+Earlier application is encouraged.
+If an entity applies the Interpretation for a period beginning before 1 September 2004, it shall disclose that fact.